An equivalence between two models of $\infty$-categories of enriched presheaves: The comparison

 \section{The comparison}

 In this section we prove our main result (Theorem \ref{theo}).
-To state Theorem \ref{theo} we first need to construct for every space $\X$ a comparison map of generalized $\BM$-operads $\BM_{\X} \to \mB \mM_{\X}$.
+To state Theorem \ref{theo} we first need to construct for every small spaces $\X,\Y$ a comparison map of generalized $\BM$-operads $\BM_{\X,\Y} \to \mathfrak{BM}_{\X,\Y}$.
 This will be the content of the next proposition:

-\begin{proposition} There is a canonical natural transformation of functors $\mS \to \Op_{\infty /\BM}^\mathrm{gen}.$
+\begin{proposition} There is a canonical natural transformation of functors $\mS \times \mS \to \Op_{\infty /\BM}^\mathrm{gen}.$

 \end{proposition}